CtrlK

 Specificity

-The description says 'production readiness checklist for Clerk deployment' but does not list any concrete actions like 'verify API keys', 'check webhook configurations', or 'audit session settings'.
-It names the domain (Clerk deployment) but describes no specific capabilities.
+The description says 'production readiness checklist for Clerk deployment' but does not list any concrete actions like 'verify API keys', 'check webhook configuration', or 'audit session settings'.
+It remains abstract about what the checklist actually covers.

 1 / 3